 Computerized Planning of Cryosurgery

-Currently, the process of selecting the correct placement of the cryoprobes for a specific procedure is an art held by the cryosurgeon, based on the surgeon’s own experience and rules of thumb.
+Currently, the process of selecting a cryoprobe layout for a specific procedure is an art held by the cryosurgeon, based on the surgeon’s own experience and rules of thumb.
 Cryoprobes are typically operated in a trail-and-error fashion, until the entire target volume is thought to be frozen.
 Currently, there are no means to determine the optimal locations for the cryoprobes.
-Suboptimal cryoprobe localization may leave regions in the target volume unfrozen, may lead to cryoinjury of healthy surrounding tissues, may require an unnecessarily large number of cryoprobes, may increase the duration of the surgical procedure, and may increase the likelihood of post cryosurgery complications, all of which affect the quality and cost of the medical treatment.
+Suboptimal cryoprobe localization may leave unfrozen areas in the target region, may lead to cryoinjury in healthy surrounding tissues, may require an unnecessarily large number of cryoprobes, may increase the duration of the surgical procedure, and may increase the likelihood of post cryosurgery complications, all of which affect the quality and cost of the medical treatment.
 Computerized planning tools would help to alleviate these difficulties.

 Our goal is to develop computerized planning tools for cryosurgery that are suitable for all available cooling techniques.
 Towards this goal, we have developed two algorithms for computer-generated planning of minimally invasive cryosurgery, known as the force-field analogy method and the bubble-packing method.